transpocamp/transportationcamp.org/events/dc-2015/index.markdown

 ## Details

 We open with breakfast at 8:30am.
 The program starts when the trumpet player plays Reveille at 9:00am.
 We will build a schedule of five periods for breakout sessions.
 Lunch and breakfast are included with your registration.
-The program wraps up at 5:00pm, after which we are invited to a reception nearby.
+The program wraps up at 5:00pm, after which we are invited to a Post-Camp Happy Hour nearby.

 You can read about last year's Transportation Camp on [mobilitylab.org](http://mobilitylab.org/tag/transportationcamp/), and visit the sites for previous years: [2012](http://transportationcamp.org/events/dc/), [2013](http://transportationcamp.org/events/dc-13/), and [2014](http://transportationcamp.org/events/transportationcamp-dc-2014/).